MariamKhoder/Educational-Website-/README.md

 # Educational-Website-

-Develop educational website using HTML CSS Java script
+This is a simple educational website built using HTML, CSS, and JavaScript.

+## Features
+- Responsive design
+- Interactive buttons
+- Clean layout

+## Author
+Mariam Khoder